alveflo/tsmediator/README.md

 }
 ```
 ## Send/request example
-The following example shows how you would send a command and/or request a query into the registrated handlers above.
+The following example shows how you would send a command and/or request a query into the registered handlers above.
 ```TypeScript
 import { Mediator } from 'tsmediator';
 let mediator: Mediator = new Mediator();